Jacob Meyers Preview, Player Props: Astros vs. Tigers

 Jacob Meyers At The Plate

-- Meyers has 16 doubles, a triple, nine home runs and 26 walks while hitting .234.
+- Meyers is batting .231 with 16 doubles, a triple, nine home runs and 26 walks.

-- Meyers is batting .357 during his last games and is on a four-game hitting streak.
+- Meyers has picked up an RBI in 21.1% of his games this year, with two or more RBI in 7.8% of his games.
+He has also driven in three or more runs in three contests.

-- In 19 games this season (21.3%), Meyers has picked up an RBI, and in seven of those games (7.9%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- He has scored in 36.7% of his games this year, with two or more runs scored in 6.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.